fbpx

 14. SPORTS DRINKS

 Sports + drinks = nutrition in a bottle, right?
 Nope.
-Drinks marketed as ways to boost your energy stores for working out or participating in sports contain electrolytes, I’ll agree.
-But that’s about as fas as it goes.
-The sugar, sodium, carbs, and artificial dyes make the grade for confirming sports drinks as fake healthy food.
+Drinks marketed as ways to boost your energy stores for working out or participating in sports contain electrolytes are fine.
+But what isn't fine is the sugar, sodium, carbs, and artificial dyes they contain.

 15. FLAVORED YOGURT